itxnargis/spotify-music-finder/README.md

 Displays the navigation bar with links to different sections of the page.

 ### `AudioUploader`
-Allows the user to upload an audio file by dragging and dropping or by selecting it via a file input.
+Allows the user to upload an audio file by dragging and dropping or selecting it via file input.

 ### `AudioAnalyzer`
 Processes the uploaded audio file and sends it to the Shazam API to identify the song.
 Displays the song details and gives feedback to the user.